-It’s officially unofficially summer (until the summer solstice on June 20) and that means… well, that means a few things actually, but we’ll be focusing on the time honored tradition of summer vacation in this post.
+Planning for a summer vacation should be a year round activity.
+Hear me out.
 Summer vacation can make or break a year.
 Some of the best memories of one’s life can be forged in those few weeks between the end of May and the start of September.
-This current phase of the Earth’s orbit around the Sun (for the Northern Hemisphere, anyway) arrives too late, is gone too soon, and anticipated year-round.
-With such a short window to capitalize on all that is offered in this season, one would be encouraged to make the most of this time frame.
+Summer arrives too late, is gone too soon, and is anticipated year-round.
+With such a short window to capitalize on all that is offered in the season, one would be encouraged to make the most of this time frame.
 But even if you want to travel in the winter (cool with us, we like to get out of the cold too), you should still plan for the trip all. year. long.

 We’ll try to do this chronologically and start at the beginning of the process.